When is A Christmas Carol on TV? Who is in the cast of the BBC’s Charles Dickens drama?

 What’s A Christmas Carol about?

-Charles Dickens’ timeless 19th century novel A Christmas Carol has been tailored many times through the years – and for Christmas 2019, will probably be again on our screens for a three-part drama.
+Charles Dickens’ timeless 19th century novel A Christmas Carol has been tailored time and again over time – and for Christmas 2019, it will likely be again on our screens for a three-part drama.

 On this “unique and original take on Charles Dickens’ iconic ghost story,” the BBC has promised us “a haunting, hallucinatory, spine-tingling immersion into Scrooge’s dark night of the soul.”

-A Christmas Carol is the story of Ebenezer Scrooge, an aged and crotchety miser who’s visited first by the ghost of his former enterprise associate, Jacob Marley, after which by the Ghost of Christmas Previous, the Ghost Christmas Current, and the Ghost of Christmas But to Come.
-They present him how his merciless behaviour has affected these round him.

-These nighttime visits utterly change Scrooge’s perspective to life – and he’s reworked right into a kinder, gentler man.
+These nighttime visits fully change Scrooge’s angle to life – and he’s reworked right into a kinder, gentler man.

 BBC1 and American broadcaster FX have partnered on this new adaptation, which comes from the pen of Taboo and Peaky Blinders author Steven Knight.